Ren0k/Atmospheric-Data/README.md

-# Complete atmospheric data model for all atmospheric planets
+# Atmospheric data model for all atmospheric planets

 This method returns exact atmospheric data, using the same method that KSP uses, but re-created in kOS.
 Temperature in particular was the missing data unobtainable with kOS, and this is the main focus of this method.